GL7526/NLP_NN/README.md

 ## Potential Improvements <a name = "Improvements"></a>
 Although this project focused on using NLP techniques, we can always incorporate the rest of the information provided in the dataset to improve the model, such as creating dummy variables for each condition.
+We can also use Word2Vec, which uses continuous bag of words or skip-grams, which better maintains the context of the words.